myakinkii/minesnf_proxy/readme.md

 Well, currently the plan is to release this cordova and openui5 based app with local rpg mode as a prototype and see what happens next.

-In the upcoming months I plan to move that stuff to the backend so that the actual minesweeper morpg would come true
+In the upcoming months I plan to move that stuff to the backend so that the actual minesweeper+morpg would come true

+The idea for the setting is to turn to mud or rogue-like rpgs where the party can descend to the endless mines and do pve (and somehow pvp) stuff.

+This way the rpg abstraction can be imagined as clearing out the traps (which are bombs) and obtaining mined resources (digits) some possible additional loot after defeating the floor boss

+As for the gem crafting, now there are 4 hardcoded gem recipes and effects they produce: 2s-> speed, 3s-> maxhp, 4s->pdef, and 5s->patk.
+And this is expected to change as well by periodically resetting the equipment crafted and recipes for the new cycle (season)

+And of course by adding more effects like magic spells etc, so that game mechanics would cover typical rpg classess/roles like tank/dd/heal

+Thus, gems crafted would define your character, and the recipes will be either discovered by trial and error or by descending low enough to get it from the loot.

 And after that maybe there will be some 'not so ugly' client created for that